 Rewrites are always encouraged and necessary, but sometimes they’re also actually assigned and required.
-The Visual Rewrite is an assigned rewrite, with its own assignment number.
-You will create a new post for it in the Visual Rewrite category.
+The Visual Rewrite is an assigned rewrite, with its own category, cleverly named: Visual Rewrite.

 Part of your Portfolio

 7 of the 8 components of your Portfolio are related to or derived from your semester-long Research Argument.